 Lymphocytes may be T cells or B cells.

 T cells are produced in the thymus.
 They can potentially recognize an almost limitless number of different antigens.
 To avoid attacking the body's own tissues, they need to learn how to distinguish self from nonself antigens.
-Normally, only the T cells that ignore the body's own antigens (self antigens) are allowed to mature and leave the thymus.
-Without this training process, T cells could attack the body's cells and tissues.
+Normally, only the T cells that ignore the body's own antigens (self-antigens) are allowed to mature and leave the thymus.

 Mature T cells are stored in secondary lymphoid organs (lymph nodes, spleen, tonsils, appendix, and Peyer patches in the small intestine).
 These cells circulate in the bloodstream and the lymphatic system.
 After they first encounter an infected or abnormal cell, they are activated and search for those particular cells.